-High levels of progress in literacy and numeracy for students eligible for PP in KS3 measured by standardised reading scores; expected standards in literacy and numeracy; standards of grammar, punctuation and spelling Improvement in Reading ages to access the curriculum -Establish PRISUM Assessment benchmark scores for all students -Improved reading scores, via implementation of 'Wave' intervention -Expected Standards in reading, writing and GPS -Proportion PP students meeting expected standards in reading; writing and GPS improves towards that of other students and the gap reduces to 10% by the end of KS3 -Proportion PP students meeting expected standards in numeracy/mathematics improves towards that of other students and the gap reduces to 10% by the end of KS3 All disadvantaged students to have an aspirational/intended destination for work, training or further education.
-High levels of aspiration, improved confidence and resilience, outcomes, engagement in enrichment and destinations • High levels of attainment in students who are More Able and eligible for PP, diminishing the progress gap between others across KS3 -measured by key attainment and progress measures at end of KS3 -2022-23 student targets of appropriate challenge.
-Increase exposure to, and engagement in, personal development and cultural awareness activities for all disadvantaged students -100% of students to have achieved Cultural Capital/Arts Mark opportunity experiences by the end of Year 9 -Uptake and participation of disadvantaged students in enrichment activities to be equivalent to that of non-disadvantaged students Increased parental engagement and support for learning.
-Improved levels of communication home -measured by attendance rates at Parent evening events; attendance at extra- curricular revision/intervention sessions; engagement with independent revision/remote learning; results from stakeholder surveys - Purchasing of e-booking system Parent Evening events via virtual format Parent Focus Group events.
-Improve % attendance of parents attending pupil progress evenings by 20% -improve attendance to revision/intervention sessions by 25%
+High levels of progress in literacy and numeracy for students eligible for PP in KS3 and KS4 measured by standardised reading scores; expected standards in literacy and numeracy; standards of grammar, punctuation and spelling Improvement in Reading ages to access the curriculum -Establish GL Assessment/PRISUM Assessment benchmark scores for all students -Improved reading scores, via implementation of 'Wave' intervention -Expected Standards in reading, writing and GPS -Proportion PP students meeting expected standards in reading; writing and GPS improves towards that of other students and the gap reduces to 10% by the end of KS3 -Proportion PP students meeting expected standards in numeracy/mathematics improves towards that of other students and the gap reduces to 10% by the end of KS3 All disadvantaged students to have an aspirational/intended destination for work, training or further education.
+High levels of aspiration, improved confidence and resilience, outcomes, engagement in enrichment and destinations -Northumberland PRU has secured an SLA with an external Careers company called CareerWave (from January 2024) who provide impartial CEIAG to all students Broadening of the Northumberland PRU curriculum offer and access to wider range of extra-curricular activities High levels of attainment in students who are More Able and eligible for PP, diminishing the progress gap between others across KS3 and KS4 -measured by key attainment and progress measures at end of KS3 -2023-24 student targets of appropriate challenge.
+Increase exposure to, and engagement in, personal development and cultural awareness activities for all disadvantaged students KS3 Cultural Experience Passport to launch within Nurture Pathway 100% of students to have achieved Cultural Capital/Arts Mark opportunity experiences by the end of Year 9 Uptake and participation of disadvantaged students in enrichment activities to be equivalent to that of non-disadvantaged students Increased parental engagement and support for learning.
+Improved levels of communication home -measured by attendance rates at Parent evening events; attendance at extra- curricular revision/intervention sessions; engagement with independent revision/remote learning; results from stakeholder surveys - Purchasing of e-booking system -Parent Evening events via in-person format -Parent Focus Group events. -Improve % attendance of parents attending pupil progress evenings by 20% -improve attendance to revision/intervention sessions by 25%

-- Introduction of virtual Parent Evenings (on-line) % students engaging with independent study improves by 30% -Remote Learning -improve engagement with remote learning by 25% Reduction in low level disruption -Reduced incidents of low-level disruption in lessons across the school Improved Behaviour for Learning -Number of TrackitLight red consequence codes reduces by 30% -measured by number of low-level instances of behaviour electronically recorded; observations via scheduled learning walks -Feedback records from lesson observations, deep dives and learning walks reveal 25%+ increase in recorded levels of student engagement • Improved and increased levels of support and access by students to on-line remote learning in order to support student progress -Every student has access within the home to internet and a suitable device to support learning -An appropriate, robust and effective, sequenced curriculum model has addressed gaps in learning for all individual students within all subjects -Remote Learning Curriculum is supporting those students not in school to maintain learning and progress whilst conducting distanced/blended learning and those students wishing to continue learning outside of the classroom
+Reduction in low level disruption -Reduced incidents of low-level disruption in lessons across the school Improved Behaviour for Learning -Number of TrackitLight red consequence codes reduces by 30% -measured by number of low-level instances of behaviour electronically recorded; observations via scheduled learning walks -Feedback records from lesson observations, deep dives and learning walks reveal 25%+ increase in recorded levels of student engagement Improved and increased levels of support and access by students to on-line remote learning in order to support student progress -Every student has access within the home to internet and a suitable device to support learning -An appropriate, robust and effective, sequenced curriculum model has addressed gaps in learning for all individual students within all subjects -Remote Learning Curriculum is supporting those students not in school to maintain learning and progress whilst conducting distanced/blended learning and those students wishing to continue learning outside of the classroom